danieloi/blog-mayowa-me/content/blog/2019-07-29-the-proverbs-of-mayowa/index.md

 There are many that have lied to themselves so frequently and for so long that they no longer reason properly.

-Yet, it’s crucial that no root of bitterness gain root in your heart because of these ones that have taken this route.
+Yet, it’s crucial that no root of bitterness take root in your heart because of these ones that have taken this route.

 The Spirit taught me all these things by my association with pastor Chris.